 - Select Info.
 Choose High from the Network Detail drop list, None from Device Detail, and Low in Application Detail.
 Now click the View button.

-Note: If you connect to ExcellePrint only from the local computer, it is unnecessary to add exceptions for HTTP and HTTPS ports.
+Note: If you connect to ExcellePrint only from the local computer, adding exceptions for HTTP and HTTPS ports is unnecessary.

 - Open the Control Panel.
 In Category view.
 Next, click System and Security.
 Then, beneath Windows Defender Firewall, click Check Firewall Status.